oliviaslee/lemon-peak/README.md

 2. Set up all hardware components to Arduino Uno and connect to machine running processing and arduino files.
    - Instructions to setup hardware can be found [here](arduino/README.md)
 3. Opening up main finalProj.pde file should simultaneously open other necessary processing files.
 Only the one Arduino file needs to be opened.
-4. For both Processing and Arduino files, make necessary changes to port imports (modify code) and syncing of ports with software to hardware.
+4. For both Processing and Arduino files, make necessary changes to port imports (modify code) and syncing of ports with  hardware to software.
+   - Critical step for correct code compilation and successful communication between both hardware components and software, and processing and arduino files.
 5. First **upload** Arduino file, then **upload and run** Processing file.